steveokard/little-city-a-new-beginning/chapter-two.md

 Aidan laughs, "I'm not from anywhere here."

 Aidan explains that he is a citizen of the TPaw Corp.
-Defecto, not a custom to this standard of living, tilts his head at the representative in confusion.
+Defecto, not accustomed to this standard of living, tilts his head at the representative in confusion.
 Aidan goes on to explain that TPaw Corp. owns thousands of planets across the solar system.
 Each company competes to make a better planet which is done by advancing civilizations within them.

 "This," Defecto pauses.
 "Is a lot to take in.
-How come I never heard of you?"
+How come I've never heard of you?"

 "TPaw Corp. prefers to intervene only if it gives them edge," Aidan replies, scanning the surroundings.
 "Little City caught the eyes of one of our secretaries, Mia.
 She noticed you were on the verge of becoming the first in this planet to achieve independence in energy production."